 Tamoxifen has also been shown to reduce the risk of developing breast cancer in women who are at high risk of the disease.

 If tamoxifen has been prescribed for you, download the patient information sheet: BCFNZ Tamoxifen information sheet

 After menopause, the ovaries stop making oestrogen, but small amounts continue to be produced from the adrenal glands and in fat and other peripheral tissue.
 An enzyme known as aromatase enables this process by changing other hormones to oestrogen.
 By blocking the aromatase enzyme and stopping this oestrogen production, aromatase inhibitors reduce the risk of the cancer coming back in the future and help prevent breast cancer-related deaths.
 They also lower the risk of a second breast cancer developing.

-The benefits of taking aromatase inhibitors for a longer duration than five years have not been confirmed plus there would be a higher risk of bone related side effects.
+Patients should talk with their oncologist about the benefits of taking aromatase inhibitors for a longer duration than five years.
+This is balanced with a higher risk of bone-related side effects.
 The benefit would be greatest for those at the highest risk of recurrence.

 This can be achieved with drug therapy, surgery or less commonly with irradiation.

 These agents signal the pituitary gland to stop producing luteinising hormone, which is responsible for stimulating the production of oestrogen from the ovaries in pre-menopausal women.